GxAditya/Reframe/README.md

    - Create a free account or log in
    - Navigate to [Settings > Access Tokens](https://huggingface.co/settings/tokens)
    - Click "New token"
-   - Give it a name (e.g., "Toonify App")
+   - Give it a name (e.g., "Reframe App")
    - Select "Read" permissions
    - Click "Generate a token"
    - Copy the token (it starts with `hf_`)